Posted on Friday, 29th October 2010 by Grace Massa Langlois

 I apologize Elin; I did not do the cake justice!
 (I am going to chalk it up to a bad week).
 You must take a peek at Elin’s cake; the dark chocolate ganache was magnificent, so smooth and glossy and her layers were perfect!

 Isn’t it amazing?
-How can three people (I also spotted the cake at Ellie’s site, Almost Bourdain), using the same recipe, have completely different results?
+How can three people, using the same recipe, have completely different results?
+(I also spotted the cake at Almost Bourdain.)

 I strayed just a bit from the recipe.
 I brushed just a tad of Frangelico® on the cake layers (not that it needed it because the cake was very moist) and I also added a tablespoon of the liqueur in the dark chocolate ganache to give the flavours a little hazelnut boost.